-Until the introduction of the Work and Security Act (WAB) employees had the right to a transitional allowance intended to be used for training and transferring to a different profession or employer after an employment contract (temporary or permanent) of a minimum of two years.
-The transitional allowance ruling was also amended with the arrival of the WAB.
+Until the introduction of the Balanced Labour Market Act (WAB) employees had the right to a transitional allowance intended to be used for training and transferring to a different profession or employer after an employment contract (temporary or permanent) of a minimum of two years.

 With effect from 01 January 2020 all employees have the right to a transitional allowance if the employment contract ends on the initiative of the employer.
 This also applies for notice of termination during the probation period discussed above.
 Before the introduction of the WAB, for both employees aged 50 years or older and who had been employed for more than 10 years under certain conditions a different scheme applied which could result in a higher transitional allowance than for other employees.
 This difference in treatment will lapse as from 01 January 2020.
 The amount of the transitional allowance will with effect from 2020 be calculated based on the actual number of days that the employment contract has lasted.
 The formula for the calculation is equal to A x B, where A stands for the duration of the employment (in days) and B for 1/3 of the gross monthly salary.
 The gross monthly salary includes gross hourly pay, plus holiday allowance (8%) and other fixed wage components multiplied by the contractual duration of employment per month.
 The allowance is payable from the 1st day of employment.
-For the transitional allowance in 2021 a statutory maximum of \in 84,000 applies.
-For an annual salary of over \in 84,000, the maximum transitional allowance is the relevant annual salary, irrespective of the result of the above calculation formula.
+For the transitional allowance in 2023 a statutory maximum of € 89,000 applies.
+For an annual salary of over € 89,000, the maximum transitional allowance is the relevant annual salary, irrespective of the result of the above calculation formula.